UCLA-VAST/AutoSA/index.md

 We have also provided several other design examples.
 You may find them at the front page of the AutoSA repo [here](https://github.com/UCLA-VAST/AutoSA).

 ### Detailed explanation of the matrix multiplication systolic array design.
 Here we provide a more detailed explanation of the generated systolic array design for the matrix multiplication example.
-Below is the detailed architecture description of the generated systolic array.
+The figure below shows the detailed architecture of the generated systolic array.

 <p align="center">
 <img src="mm_detailed_arch.png" width="500"/>
 </p>

 For this 2D systolic array, we map loops `i` and `j` to the row and column of the systolic array.
 Data from matrix `A` are reused along the `j`-axis, and data from matrix `B` are reused along the `i`-axis.
 Each PE computes the elements of matrix `C` locally and will be drained out once finished.
 To send the data from the external memory (DRAM) to the array, we construct a I/O network to transfer the data.

-As you may see in this figure,
+For matrix `A`, there are four I/O modules generated, `A_IO_L3_in_serialize`, `A_IO_L3_in`, `A_IO_L2_in`, and `A_IO_L2_in_boundary`.
+You could find the definitions of these modules in the generated `kernel_kernel.cpp` file.
+The module `A_IO_L3_in_serialize` loads the serialized data from the DRAM and sends them to the following I/O modules.
+By serialize the data, we could use a much longer burst length and acheive a higher effective DRAM bandwidth.
+Next, the module `A_IO_L3_in` passes the data to the lower-level I/O modules (This module is redundant when the host serialization is enabled and will be opted out in the future).
+The modules `A_IO_L2_in` and `A_IO_L2_in_boundary` load the data from upper stream, store the data that belong to the PEs that they are connected to, and pass the rest data to the down stream modules.
+Then, they feed the PEs by send the data stored in their local buffers.
+By default, AutoSA implements the double buffering for I/O modules with local buffers.

+The similar I/O network applies to matrix `B` and `C`.
+You could look into the definitions in the code to learn about their detailed implementations.

 ## Any Questions
 If you have any difficulties using AutoSA, please feel free to open an issue in the repo or send an e-mail to me (jiewang@cs.ucla.edu).